-When you first start to play at online bookmaker websites, it can feel as though everyone is speaking a different language!
-There are so many types of bet, and words associated with betting play.
-Don’t let yourself become overwhelmed – instead, take a look at our betting glossary.
+When you first start to play at online bookmakers, it can feel as though everyone is speaking a different language!
+Don’t let yourself become overwhelmed – instead, take a look at our glossary.

 Below you will find some of the most commonly used words and phrases in online gambling.
 With a little help from us, you will soon be confidently using these terms yourself!
 Understanding what these betting terms mean will help you navigate the world of online betting.